openedx/open-edx-proposals/oeps/oep-0005/decisions/0004-To-Make-Or-Not-To-Make.rst

 Options
 ~~~~~~~

-1. Follow the pattern of current Devstack, which uses make targets as an basic interface for developers.
+1. Follow the pattern of current Devstack, which uses make targets as a basic interface for developers.

 2. Use docker-compose commands directly